- CNA License

-- Washington - In WA, CNAs earn a median income of $34,817 per year.
+In Washington, CNAs earn a median income of $34,817 per year.

 CNAs in Delaware earn a median salary of $34,168 per year.

-- Maryland - CNAs in MD make a median of $33,552 per year.
+CNAs in Maryland make a median of $33,552 per year.

 CNAs in Illinois earn a median of $33,413 per year.

 CNAs in Nevada earn a median wage of $33,354 per year.

-- Minnesota - In MN, CNAs earn a median wage of $33,289 per year.
+In Minnesota, CNAs earn a median wage of $33,289 per year.

-- New Hampshire - In NH, CNAs earn a median of $33,029 per year.
+In New Hampshire, CNAs earn a median of $33,029 per year.

-- Michigan - CNAs in MI earn a median wage of $32,567 per year.
+CNAs in Michigan earn a median wage of $32,567 per year.

 Top Metro Areas by Salary for CNAs